ArchiveBox/ArchiveBox/README.md

 If you don't, google around, there are plenty of tutorials to help get that set up.
 Open an [issue](https://github.com/pirate/bookmark-archiver/issues) if you have problem with a particular nginx config.

-If you're getting many 404s when trying to visit links from the index, this is caused by `wget` appending `.html` to the end of all downloaded content if it doesn't already have it.
-I will be correcting the index links to account for this soon, but in the meantime use the nginx config above which automatically appends .html to links before 404-ing.

 ## TODO

  - body text extraction using [fathom](https://hacks.mozilla.org/2017/04/fathom-a-framework-for-understanding-web-pages/)